Hudson Subdivision: Current service

+Passenger service rights under the 2011 lease

+In 2011, Amtrak assumed operational control of the Hudson Line between Poughkeepsie and Schenectady, including responsibility for maintenance, dispatching, and capital improvements.

+Although the lease between CSX and Amtrak describes Amtrak’s passenger rights as “exclusive,” other passenger operators, including commuter rail agencies, could operate on the line if they negotiate separate access agreements and comply with applicable regulatory requirements.
+If Amtrak chose not to grant access to other passenger operators, those operators could potentially seek trackage rights through the Surface Transportation Board under federal law.

 Former service

 Service on the line was originally established as the Hudson River Railroad in 1846, opened to Rensselaer in 1851, and later became part of the New York Central Railroad.
 Commuter service was always concentrated south of Poughkeepsie: by 1940, only three daily round trips – none of them timed for commuting to New York City – made local stops between Albany and Poughkeepsie.
 By 1960, only a single daily round trip (timed for commuting to Albany) made local stops.
 It was cut to a Hudson–Albany round trip with four intermediate stops by 1964, and discontinued around 1965; some intercity trains continued to stop at Rhinecliff and Hudson.
 The New York Central merged into Penn Central in 1968, which in turn became Conrail in 1976.
 Amtrak took over intercity passenger service from Penn Central in 1971.

 Stations

 HD refers to the Hudson Division, the New York Central (and later Conrail) line that preceded Metro-North's Hudson Line.